Arizona Agribusiness and Equine Center

 The Arizona Agribusiness and Equine Center (AAEC) is a chain of public charter high schools focusing on early college students with concurrent enrollment in community college classes with tuition costs paid for by AAEC.
 The schools are located on college campuses in collaboration with Maricopa County Community College District and Yavapai Community College.
 The system was founded in 1997 with the establishment of the South Mountain campus.
 Since then, the chain has been expanded to incorporate five separate campuses, which are located within the Greater Phoenix Valley area and Prescott Valley.

-In 2024, The AAEC was named a 2024 Blue Ribbon School for High Performance by The U.S. Department of Education.
-It was one of only 356 schools in the country to earn the honor.
+In 2024, the Prescott Valley AAEC campus was named a Blue Ribbon School for High Performance by The U.S. Department of Education.